-High school principal resigns amid fallout over rape case
+NY principal resigns amid fallout over rape case response

 SANBORN, N.Y.
-(AP) - A high school principal has resigned amid fallout over the district’s handling of a rape case.
+(AP) - A western New York high school principal has resigned amid the fallout over the district’s handling of a rape case.

-The Niagara Wheatfield Board of Education in western New York accepted Michael Mann’s resignation Wednesday night.
+The Niagara Wheatfield Board of Education accepted Michael Mann’s resignation on Wednesday night.

-A student who was charged with raping a classmate remained in the same school as the victim for a week after his guilty plea in May.
+A student who was charged with raping a classmate had remained in the same school as the victim for a week after his May guilty plea.

-He also had attended nearly his entire senior year and played on the lacrosse team while his criminal case was pending.
+He also had attended nearly his entire senior year and played on the school’s lacrosse team while his criminal case was pending.

-The school board in June heard a statement from the victim, read by her mother.
+In June, the school board heard a statement from the victim, read by her mother.
 She said she had to see the perpetrator daily while people bullied her and accused her of lying.

-About 100 students walked out in protest in May over the district’s handling of the case.
+In May, about 100 students walked out in protest over the district’s handling of the case.

 Sign up for Daily Newsletters